freekrai/freekrai.github.io/_posts/2017-01-30-apple-strategy-in-smart-home-race-threatened-by-amazon.md

 But at the same time, this approach could lead to less people buying into the HomeKit ecosystem - especially if devices end up costing more.

 I've mostly use HomeKit so far, and I love it, but that's mostly because Amazon Echo isn't really available in Canada easily.
+But I can see the appeal for Echo and it's cheaper devices.